kth-step/evoting-demonstrator/README.md

 		sudo /etc/init.d/xinetd start or sudo service xinetd start

-## Configure the Beaglebone Black
+### configure the Beaglebone Black

 Connect Beaglebone Black
 Connect the black cable of the serial-cable (connected to the PC) to the pin with the white dot next to it.
 Press the boot `POWER` switch button and insert usb power cable, and release when output is shown in `screen`.
 To power off, press the power button until the power led turns off, and remove the power cable while the led is turned off.

-### Commands to run on BBB within uboot
+#### commands to run on Beaglebone Black within uboot

-To boot the proper files ensure that IP, file `core/build/sth_beaglebone.fw.img` and start address `0x80000000` are correctly set on the BBB.
+To boot the proper files, ensure that IP, file `core/build/sth_beaglebone.fw.img` and start address `0x80000000` are correctly set on the BBB.
 ```